Jason Qareqare

-Jason Qareqare (/fj/; born 26 January 2004) is a Fijian professional rugby league footballer who plays as a er or for the Castleford Tigers in the Super League.
+Jason Qareqare (/fj/; born 26 January 2004) is a Fijian professional rugby league footballer who plays as a er for the Castleford Tigers in the Super League.

-He has previously played for the Midlands Hurricanes in League 1 and the Bradford Bulls in the Championship on dual registration and loan from Castleford.
+He has spent time on loan or dual registration at Bradford Bulls in the RFL Championship, and at Midlands Hurricanes in RFL League 1.
+In September 2026 he signed a 2 year deal with the New Zealand Warriors in the NRL.

 Background

 Qareqare was born in Lautoka, Fiji.
 As the son of a British Army soldier, he lived in Osnabrück, Germany for four years before his family relocated to Yorkshire in 2008.

-His younger brother, Marcus Qareqare, is also a rugby league player and currently with Leeds Rhinos.

 Growing up, he previously played football with York City and rugby union with Ripon RUFC and school teams.
-He was inspired to take up rugby league by Fiji's run to the 2013 Rugby League World Cup semi-finals as well as due to the sport's popularity in the area.
+He was inspired to take up rugby league by 's run to the 2013 Rugby League World Cup semi-finals as well as due to the sport's popularity in the area.

 Qareqare attended Sherburn High School.
 He played his junior rugby league for the Kippax Knights before signing for the Castleford Tigers academy aged 14.
 He joined Queen Ethelburga's Collegiate on a rugby union scholarship, where he studied Maths, Sport and Business, while training part-time with Castleford.

+His younger brother, Marcus Qareqare, is also a rugby league player and progressed through the Leeds Rhinos academy ranks.